pwyf/ati/2018/agencies/netherlands-mfa.md

 Full points are achieved for all organisational planning documentation, with the exception of country strategies which score comparatively low.

-All project attributes indicators are published in IATI.
+All project attributes indicators are published to IATI.
 However, sub-national location scores low.
 Both titles and descriptions contain many acronyms and are incomplete, resulting in lower scores for these two indicators.

-Apart from capital spend, which is not published at all, all finance and budget indicators are provided in an IATI format.
+Apart from capital spend, which is not published at all, all finance and budget indicators are provided in the IATI format.
 However, disaggregated budgets score low and the project budget documents are not meeting the definition of the indicator.
 The latter are always being made available in other formats.

 Within the performance category, the Netherlands only score on objectives.
-While results are also published in IATI, they did not meet the definition.
+While results are also published to IATI, they did not meet the definition.
 Results are not being made available in other formats, neither are reviews and evaluations.
 Pre-project impact appraisals are sometimes provided.

 ---